 8 Greenhill Street,

+Replacing an earlier Picture House (which has its own page on Cinema Treasures).
 Clifton Cinemas employed architects Roland Satchwell and Ernest Roberts to design a modern Art Deco style cinema, which opened as the Picture House on 26th March 1934 with Madeleine Carroll & Conrad Veidt in “I Was A Spy”.
-The external walls of the original Picture House were retained and were raised 30 feet higher, with a new roof added and new steelwork erected.
-The original decorative front was demolished and a new modern brick facade was built, that incorporated new luxury foyer space and projection facilities.
+It had a modern brick facade that incorporated new luxury foyer space and projection facilities.

 Just login to your account and subscribe to this theater